awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/detecting-custom-labels.md

    1. Install and configure the AWS CLI and the AWS SDKs\.
 For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Train and deploy your model\.
-For more information, see [](getting-started.md)\.
+For more information, see [Creating an Amazon Rekognition Custom Labels model](creating-model.md)\.

-1. Ensure the IAM user calling `DetectCustomLabels` has access to the model you used in step 3\.
+1. Ensure the IAM user calling `DetectCustomLabels` has access to the model you used in step 2\.
 For more information, see [Securing DetectCustomLabels](sc-introduction.md#sc-detect-custom-labels)\.

-1. Upload an image that contains text to an S3 bucket\.
+1. Upload an image that you want to analyze to an S3 bucket\.

    For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service User Guide*\.
-The Python and Java 2 examples also show you how to use a local image file to pass an image by using raw bytes\.
+The Python, Java, and Java 2 examples also show you how to use a local image file to pass an image by using raw bytes\.
 The file must be smaller than 4 MB\.

 1. Use the following examples to call the `DetectCustomLabels` operation\.
 The Python and Java examples show the image and overlay the analysis results, similar to the following image\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/prediction.jpg)